kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 edit data.

-1. The app saves your data in local offline storage - which seems to have a (limit of 5MB)[http://diveintohtml5.info/storage.html].
+1. The app saves your data in local offline storage - which seems to have a [limit of 5MB](http://diveintohtml5.info/storage.html).
 So of course such offline apps will only work for apps that keep data consumption to less than 5MB.